Learn something new every day More Info... by email

 The milder forms of rehabilitation, such as group homes and after-school programs, generally are not too crowded.
 They also tend to have a higher staff-to-child ratio than other methods.
 Children are often given more attention and there are likely to be a wider range of programs in place.

-Juvenile rehabilitation usually involves more than locking children up and disciplining them.
+Juvenile rehab usually involves more than locking children up and disciplining them.
 The children are often involved in skill-building programs.
 They may be given an opportunity to earn educational diplomas.
 Also, they often receive personalized and intensive counseling.

 It is believed that the size and type of juvenile rehabilitation has an impact on recidivism.
 Minors who have gone through boot-camp-style programs, for example, are believed to be less likely to commit crimes in the future.
 It is also believed that putting minors who commit lower-scale offenses, such as truancy, with those who have committed harsh crimes, such as rape, can have detrimental effects.
 In many cases, great efforts are made to separate various classes of offenders.

 The amount of time that a minor is involved in a juvenile rehabilitation program can vary.
 Some minors are there for short periods such as several weeks or months.
 Others may be required to stay in a juvenile facility for years until they become legal adults.
-There are cases when juvenile rehabilitation facilities serve as a first stage.
+There are cases when juvenile rehab facilities serve as a first stage.
 In these instances, the minors will be transferred to adult facilities at a later date.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!